BNNJ/lemin-java/README.md

 1: run a breadth first search on the graph to find the shortest path to the source node to the sink. if a path was found, keep going.
 Otherwise, there is no augmenting path left, so we stop\
 2: update the edges in this way:\
-&emsp; for each pair of consecutive nodes u and v of the path found, &emsp; decrement the capacity of the edge uv by the flow of that path (1 here),\
+&emsp; for each pair of consecutive nodes u and v of the path found, &emsp; decrement the capacity of the edge u-v by the flow of that path (1 here),\
-&emsp; increment the capacity of the edge vu.\
+&emsp; increment the capacity of the edge v-u.\
+&emsp; This opens edges to be used in the opposite direction.\
 3: repeat.\
 After an augmenting path has been found, a matrix storing which edges are used is updated, and used to update every path.\